RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 Therefore, we would like to ask for your collaboration explaining your robot's actions, or making the robot describe it.

 As event organizers, we take care to ensure that the audience does not disturb the robot's actions as much as possible.
-However, it is necessary for each team to consider measures to deal with situations where tasks performed inside the arena are not affected for example in the recognition system of the robot because of the movements of spectators outside the arena (e.g., issues with human pose estimation).
+However, it is necessary for each team to consider measures to deal with situations where tasks performed inside the *Arena* are not affected for example in the recognition system of the robot because of the movements of spectators outside the *Arena* (e.g., issues with human pose estimation).

 ## Scenario